jpag/nextjs-framework/readme.md

+## WIP
+This project is currently a work in progress boilerplate.

+Current features not complete:
+- APIs are not supported for Static Export.
+The current fix manually scrapes the `dev` environment and saves all dynamic JSON paths as static in the exports folder.
+It needs to be refactored.

 ## Features
 - Stylus with CSS Grid
+- Using Rupture for breakpoints
 - Styleguide
+- Responsive text sizes
-- Page Transitions
+- Page Transitions (on load) app.jsx toggles `loading`/`loaded` classes
-- Lazy Load Components / Images
 - Static Export with pre-rendered content.
-SEO
+SEO friendly.
-- Accessibility Features
+- Support for static JSON (or dynamic JSON) endpoints.
+Can be digested and managed in `/api`
 - JSON "CMS"

 ## Nextjs